-very extreme day, the statistical test provides that a prediction above 0.124 ppm up to a certain upper limit may be consistent with attainment of the standard.
+The statistical test takes into account the fact that the form of the 1-hour ozone standard allows exceedances.
+If, over a three-year period, the area has an average of one or fewer exceedances per year, the area is not violating the standard.
+Thus, if the State models a very extreme day, the statistical test provides that a prediction above 0.124 ppm up to a certain upper limit may be consistent with attainment of the standard.
 (The form of the 1-hour standard allows for up to three readings above the standard over a three-year period before an area is considered to be in violation.)

 The acceptable upper limit above 0.124 ppm is determined by examining the size of exceedances at monitoring sites which meet the 1-hour NAAQS.
 For example, a monitoring site for which the four highest 1-hour average concentrations over a three-year period are 0.136 ppm, 0.130 ppm, 0.128 ppm and 0.122 ppm is attaining the standard.
 To identify an acceptable upper limit, the statistical likelihood of observing ozone air quality exceedances of the standard of various concentrations is equated to the severity of the modeled day.
-The upper limit generally represents the maximum ozone concentration observed at a location on a single day and it would be the only reading above the standard that would be expected to occur no more than an average of once a year over a three-year period.
+The upper limit generally represents the maximum ozone concentration observed at a location on a single day and it would be the only reading above the standard that would be expected to occur no more than an average of once a vear over a three-vear period.
 Therefore, if the maximum ozone concentration predicted by the model is below the acceptable upper limit, in this case 0.136 ppm, then EPA might conclude that the modeled attainment test is passed.
 Generally, exceedances well above 0.124 ppm are very unusual at monitoring sites meeting the NAAQS.
 Thus, these upper limits are rarely substantially higher than the attainment level of 0.124 ppm.

-2. Additional Analyses Where Modeling Fails To Show Attainment
+2. Additional Analyses Where Modeling Fails to Show Attainment

 When the modeling does not conclusively demonstrate attainment, additional analyses may be presented to help determine whether the area will attain the standard.
 As with other predictive tools, there are inherent uncertainties associated with modeling and its results.
 For example, there are uncertainties in some of the modeling inputs, such as the meteorological and emissions data bases for individual days and in the methodology used to assess the severity of an exceedance at individual sites.
 The EPA's guidance recognizes these limitations, and provides a means for considering other evidence to help assess whether attainment of the NAAQS is likely.
-The process by which this is done is called a Weight of evidence determination.
+The process by which this is done is called a weight of evidence (WOE) determination.